Kinesis Data Streams vs SQS – Streaming vs Queuing

 Delivery Semantics

-• SQS FIFO Queue guarantees exactly once delivery and processing
+• SQS FIFO Queue guarantees Exactly once delivery (exactly-once processing via deduplication)

 Parallel Clients

-• Kinesis supports multiple consumers reading from the same stream concurrently
+• Kinesis supports multiple consumers reading from the same stream simultaneously

 • SQS allows the messages to be delivered to only one consumer at a time and requires multiple queues to deliver messages to multiple consumers